Artboomy/japanese-vocabulary-extractor/README.md

 # Japanese Vocabulary Extractor

 This script allows you to automatically scan through various types of japanese media and generate a csv with all contained words for studying.
 Currently supported formats are:

-* manga (as images)
+* Manga (as images)
-* subtitles (ass/srt files) from anime, shows or movies
+* Subtitles (ASS/SRT files) from anime, shows or movies
-* pdf and epub files
+* PDF and EPUB files
-* text files
+* Text files

 It also allows you to automatically add the english definitions to the CSV.

-The resulting csv can be imported to Anki (if you add the english definitions) or Bunpro.
+The resulting CSV can be imported to Anki (if you add the english definitions) or Bunpro.

 # Installation